Prescott has 2 TD passes, Cowboys top banged-up Titans 27-13

 This game was meaningless for Tennessee in the standings, with next week’s regular-season finale at Jacksonville deciding the AFC South title.
 So the Titans scratched seven starters, not counting two others put on IR with Tannehill.
 Those watching included Derrick Henry, the NFL’s second-leading rusher.

-”I’m sure that everybody expected us to just lay down,” Titans coach Mike Vrabel said. ”I know that we didn’t do that.”

 The Titans gave Joshua Dobbs, signed Dec.
 21 off Detroit’s practice squad, his first NFL start instead of rookie Malik Willis, their third-round pick in April.
-The former University of Tennessee star played his last college game on this field, a 2016 Music City Bowl win over Nebraska for a very long wait between starts.
+The former University of Tennessee star played his last college game on this field, a 2016 Music City Bowl win over Nebraska.

-”Oh man, it was a long time, that’s for sure,” Dobbs said. ”It definitely was a long time.
-A lot of working out and you’re like, `Dang, I don’t even know.”’

 The Cowboys scored the final 10 points.
 Prescott capped a 75-yard drive with his second TD pass to Schultz for a 24-13 lead early in the fourth.
 Brett Maher added his second field goal for the final margin.